darkzeroman/AntChallenge/README.txt

 EXPLORE
 	If food source updated: ChangeMode(TOFOOD)
 	If plan exists: return nextAction
-	If can find closest UNEXPLORED: return
+	If can find closest UNEXPLORED: return nextAction
 	If at home: return HALT
 	ChangeMode(TOHOME)